Are you trying to choose a WordPress theme, but don't know where to start? This article will give you all the answers!

 I truly love WordPress, but honestly, I cringe when I think how many things have gone wrong with all the templates I've seen through the years.

 There were cases where the theme was lacking specific options and didn't allow integration with additional plugins.
-There were instances were the theme was way too slow even after throrough optimization and required rewriting the code from a professional, which, of course, costs additional money.
+There were instances were the theme was way too slow even after throrough optimization and required rewriting the code from an expert, which can be quite expensive.

 I remember distinctly a theme that would look broken on Mozilla, of all browsers - probably one of the most popular browsers in the entire world.
 It was a horrible experience, as it took us months to actually realize that, and we kept losing visitors in the meantime.